LaffertyDev/GMTK_2021/readme.md

 * For every hour spent on initial development, plan for an hour spent iterating
 * Plan for one hour of creating writing for the submission.
 Try to do this away from the Deadline so you're not crunched for iteration time.
 * Consider how the Game Mechanics will be learned.
 Tutorials?
 Text?
 Self-evident?
 Limited time makes this very difficult.
+* HTML Builds are Essential to discoverability
+* Gifs showing Gameplay are Esssential to discoverability

 (Budgeting, out of 48 hours, 16 hours spent sleeping, 3 spent eating, 2 spent breaking, for 27 hours of total project time) I propose a breakdown of time for future Jams: